-During the 1930s, the newly independent Kingdom of Hungary, under the regency of former Austro-Hungarian admiral Miklós Horthy, adopted an increasingly irredentist policy in an attempt to incorporate ethnic Hungarian areas in neighboring countries into Hungary.
-Horthy notably used its relationship with Adolf Hitler and Benito Mussolini to attempt to revise the Treaty of Trianon, which saw Hungary losing two-thirds of its territory at the end of World War I.
+During the 1930s, the newly independent Kingdom of Hungary, under the regency of former Austro-Hungarian admiral Miklós Horthy, adopted an increasingly irredentist policy in an attempt to incorporate ethnic Hungarian areas in neighbouring countries into Hungary.
+Horthy notably used his relationship with Adolf Hitler and Benito Mussolini to attempt to revise the Treaty of Trianon, which saw Hungary losing two-thirds of its territory at the end of World War I.

 As a direct consequence of the Munich Agreement, which had decided the partitioning of Czechoslovakia in 1938, the First and Second Vienna Awards separated largely Magyar-populated territories in Czechoslovakia and Romania and transferred them to Hungary.

 Hungary and the Axis

 In September 1940, with World War II now well underway, Hungary became the fourth state to officially join the Axis, after Germany, Italy and Japan, when Hungarian Prime Minister Pál Teleki, pressured by Germany, signed the defensive military alliance known as the Tripartite Pact.
 Romania and the German puppet-state of Slovakia, Bulgaria and Yugoslavia soon followed.